thchaufelix/MyPlanForGameCreation/README.md

 # MyPlanForGameCreation

 Slot game + RPG + Rouge Lite + Monopoly
 Each Game start with (N) Coins, one coin one game, 0 coin = End Game
+Use Coin to invest Building to make passive income (keep alive)
+Battle will consume Coins (1 coin 2~3 move)
+Have different Slot Machines (Different Rate?)
+Slot Machines Icon can be modified by player

 ## Map
 ### Feature